nerd-of-now/NCP-VGC-Damage-Calculator/README.md

-# VGC 2026 Damage Calculator
+# BSS Damage Calculator
+Adapted for BSS, by qrChar, from the VGC Damage Calculator, which is currently maintained and developed by nerd-of-now.

 Originally the official Nuggetbridge damage calculator 2015-2016, later adapted for Trainer Tower 2017-2020, now adapted for Nimbasa City Post from 2021-present.
-Maintained and developed by nerd-of-now.

 If there are inaccuracies please submit an issue or pull request!